Quotes provided by TradingView

 • President: Recep Tayyip Erdoğan

-• Turkey is a member of the G20 and a founding member of the United Nations and NATO
+• Türkiye is a member of the G20 and a founding member of the United Nations and NATO

 Source: CIA World Factbook, IEA, Petform

-Turkey’s location at the crossroads of Europe and Asia has shaped its history and people and made it a country of significant geostrategic importance.
-In more recent times, the strong growth of Turkey’s economy and its role as a key energy transit hub have seen it recognised as regional power.
+Türkiye’s location at the crossroads of Europe and Asia has shaped its history and people and made it a country of significant geostrategic importance.
+In more recent times, the strong growth of Türkiye’s economy and its role as a key energy transit hub have seen it recognised as regional power.

-The Republic of Turkey is located in southeastern Europe and southwestern Asia (that portion of Turkey west of the Bosporus is geographically part of Europe), bordering the Black Sea to the north, between Bulgaria and Georgia, and bordering the Aegean Sea and the Mediterranean Sea to the south, between Greece and Syria.
+The Republic of Türkiye (formerly Turkey) is located in southeastern Europe and southwestern Asia (that portion of Türkiye west of the Bosporus is geographically part of Europe), bordering the Black Sea to the north, between Bulgaria and Georgia, and bordering the Aegean Sea and the Mediterranean Sea to the south, between Greece and Syria.

-Outlined below are some of the key entities involved in Turkey’s energy and upstream oil and gas sector:
+Outlined below are some of the key entities involved in Türkiye’s energy and upstream oil and gas sector:

 Ministry of Energy and Natural Resources (MENR)